 Data Source

 RLS data for 564 different Saccharomyces Cerevisiae yeast gene deletion mutants was obtained from the Kaeberlein group.
 Growth fitness measures in various conditions were obtained from Steinmetz, et.al.
 2002 and Deutschbauer, et.al.
 2005.
-Several network datasets were used including protein-protein interactions from DIP, BioGRID, and BIND [9-11]{Xenarios, 2000 #1618;Bader, 2003 #2459;Stark, 2011 #2462}, protein complexes [12, 13]{Warringer, 2003 #261;Warringer, 2003 #1969;Warringer, 2003 #261;Warringer, 2003 #1969}, and genetic interactions [14]{Costanzo, 2010 #2074}.
+Several network datasets were used including protein-protein interactions from DIP, BioGRID, and BIND [9-11], protein complexes [12, 13], and genetic interactions [14].
 Evolutionary distance data was given by Dr. Hong Qin.
 Yeast deletion mutation with known effects on morphology is available at the Saccharomyces Cerevisiae Morphological Database (SCMD, http://scmd.gi.k.u-tokyo.ac.jp/).
 SCMD provides a list of 501 morphological parameters in four groups: cell shapes, bud sizes, nucleus locations, and actin localizations (Ohya, 2005 #534) and the analyzed data for morphological plasticity came from this database.
 The variance, standard deviation, and coefficient of variation of the morphological plasticity data set were calculated because they are proportional to the robustness of the cell.

 Statistical Analysis